LooseLab/Icarust/README.md

 cargo run --release -- -s Profile_tomls/config.toml -v
 ```

+> [!TIP]
-If no `-v` is passed there will be no logging output!
+> If no `-v` is passed there will be no logging output!

-**NB.** The Icarust executable must be run from the cloned directory, or the working directory directory must at least contain the `Icarust/vbz_plugin` folder, and the `Icarust/static` folder.
+**NB.** The Icarust executable must be run from the cloned directory, or the working directory directory must at least contain the a copy of `Icarust/vbz_plugin` folder, and the `Icarust/static` folder.

 ## Changing Configured settings
 <details>